Hell, California: Popular culture

 There were several roadside signs referencing Hell, including one near Indio, California, which read, "100 miles of desert ahead--right through Hell".

-In her book, Riverside County, California, Placenames: Their Origins and Their Stories, Jane Davies Gunther notes that Hell "was consigned to oblivion when the California State Highway Department bought it, rather than make an interchange for it, thus making it impossible for anyone to go to Hell in Riverside County".
+In her book, Riverside County, California, Placenames: Their Origins and Their Stories, Jane Davies Gunther said that Hell "was consigned to oblivion when the California State Highway Department bought it, rather than make an interchange for it, thus making it impossible for anyone to go to Hell in Riverside County".

 A song entitled "Hell, Ca., Pop.
 4" was featured on the 1990 album Blackout in the Red Room by Love/Hate.